-At 31 December 2018, a number of standards and amendments to standards have been issued by the IASB, which are not effective for the Company's financial statements as at 31 December 2018.
+At 31 December 2019, a number of standards and amendments to standards have been issued by the IASB, which are not effective for the Company's financial statements as at 31 December 2019.
 The following adopted IFRSs have been issued but have not been applied by the Company in these financial statements.
-They are applicable for periods beginning on or after 1 January 2019 and are not anticipated to have a material impact, except for IFRS 16, as disclosed in this note.
+They are applicable for periods beginning on or after 1 January 2020 and are not anticipated to have a material impact.